 Mechanized labor is just one possible form of crowdsourcing that can result in workers performing a task.
-There have been a number of surveys on crowdsourcing, including a recent survey on finding optimal the method for crowdsourcing corpora and annotations Wang et al. (2012).
+There have been a number of surveys on crowdsourcing, including a recent survey on finding optimal the method for crowdsourcing corpora and annotations Wang et al. (2011).
 Are other, non-profit oriented approaches feasible for collecting sensitive data?
 Could altruistic motivational factors work?

-To answer these questions, we emailed calls for participation to the natural language and corpora community, and two Chinese mobile phone forums for voluntary, non-compensated contributions of SMS.
+To answer this question, we emailed calls for participation to the natural language and corpora community36 for voluntary, non-compensated contributions of SMS.
 This was a part of our methodology from the beginning as described earlier.
 Unfortunately, the results were not promising.
-As shown in Table 4 of Section 4, we received only 10 anonymous contributions, totalling 206 English and 236 Chinese SMS, respectively by these methods.
-Compared with the rest of the for-reward collection methods, this method was a failure, and we do not recommend this method for collection in its current guise.
+As shown in Table 4 of Section 4, we received only 5 anonymous contributions, totalling 149 English and 236 Chinese SMS, respectively by these methods37.
+Compared to the rest of the for-reward collection methods, this method was a failure, and we do not recommend this method for collection in its current guise.

 Our findings are contrary to the sms4science project, which succeeded in gathering a large number of messages through pure voluntary contribution.
-Though a small portion of contributors were randomly selected by lottery to win prizes, we still deem their collection method as a purely voluntary contribution, as there is no monetary compensation.
+Though a small portion of contributors were randomly selected by lottery to win prizes38, we still deem their collection method as a purely voluntary contribution, as there is no monetary compensation.
 However, we note two key differences between our call and theirs.
-The sms4science project
+The sms4science project obtained support from phone operators, to make it free for potential contributors to forward their

-&lt;sup>41 Via the Corpora List, corpus4u forum (Chinese), the 52nlp blog (Chinese).
+36 via the Corpora List, corpus4u forum, and the (Chinese) 52nlp blog.